lemoynelibrary/lemoyne/README.md

          └── variables.le
 ```

-Note, there is a file named `bootstrap-custom.less` which is what PrePros uses to compile the final CSS code.
+Note, there is a file named `bootstrap-custom.less` which is what PrePros uses to compile to the final CSS stylesheet.
 From `bootstrap-custom.less`, you import the base Bootstrap Less file that imports all the Bootstrap components and then you import your Bootswatch files from the `custom` folder, which modifies those components.

 ```
 // Import Bootstrap master and local changes